South Street (Philadelphia): Layout

 The neighborhood significantly overlaps with Queen Village, Washington Square West, Bella Vista, and Society Hill.

 Demographics

 In 2014, the area's population was 27,805.
-The average age for the neighborhood is 34.9, with 57.44% of the population between the ages of 18 to 44 and 62.3% of the population are renters with the average income of $71,856.
+The average age for the neighborhood is 34.9, with 57.44% of the population between the ages of 18 and 44 and 62.3% of the population are renters with the average income of $71,856.

 Public transportation

 South Street is traversed over its entire length by SEPTA's Route 40 bus, running eastbound on South and westbound on Lombard Street through Center City.
 During evenings and weekends, the 40 bus avoids the pedestrian congestion east of Broad Street by turning north on Broad and then turning east on Pine Street all the way to Front Street.
 Several other transit routes cross South Street, most important being the subsurface Broad Street Line with its station at Lombard-South.